 The responses to these consultations and other correspondence received by the Working Group have been reviewed by the Working Group and as a result of these the legal text has been further refined by the group and the DCUSA legal advisers.

-The consultation document and collated responses for the first, second and third consultations are provided as Attachments 2, 3 and 4 respectively.

 The Working Group is very appreciative of the comments received.

+Assessment against DCUSA Objectives

-Group has assessed DCP 114 and 115 against the DCUSA objectives and the Working Group members agree that the following DCUSA Objectives are better facilitated.
+The Working Group has assessed DCP 114 and 115 against the DCUSA objectives and the Working Group members agree that the following DCUSA Objectives are better facilitated.

 General Objective One - The development, maintenance and operation by the DNO Parties and IDNO Parties of efficient, co-ordinated, and economical Distribution Network

-General Objective Three - The efficient discharge by the DNO Parties and IDNO Parties of obligations imposed upon them in their Distribution Licences

 DCP 114 – NTC Amendments - Capacity Management (Over Utilisation)

 General Objective One is better facilitated because the options available to DNOs, under the NTC, to influence customer behaviour and prevent breaches of MIC/MEC are extremely limited.
 Where dialogue with customers fails, the only recourse available to DNOs is the threat of de-energisation.
 Other than in the most severe of circumstances, DNOs have resisted enforcing this ultimate sanction.

-General Objective Three is better facilitated because the proposed NTC changes will provide DNOs with real alternatives to de-energisation and as a result better enable DNOs to ensure:

-1) Fair allocation of costs - where new works are required to facilitate an increase in MIC/MEC, the DNO is given a clear route to levy connection charges on the party triggering the requirement for those works;

-2) Fair allocation of costs – where previously completed works have facilitated the increase in MIC/MEC, the DNO is given a clear route to levy connection charges on the party taking advantage of those previously completed works.
-This helps to discharge the DNO’s obligations under the Electricity (Connection Charges) Regulations; and

 3) Reinforcement costs are delayed – e.g. customers are incentivised to maintain MIC/MEC within the level(s) agreed with the DNO.

 DCP 115 - NTC Amendments - Capacity Management (Under Utilisation)

-General Objective One is better facilitated because the options available to DNOs, under the NTC, to influence customer behaviour and prevent customers unjustifiably reserving MIC/MEC (at the expense of other customers) are extremely limited.
-Where dialogue with a customer fails, there is currently no recourse available to DNOs to compel customers to reduce MIC/MEC to levels commensurate with their actual requirements.

-General Objective Three is better facilitated because the proposed NTC changes will better enable DNOs to ensure that customers’ MIC/MEC are aligned with their actual requirements and as a consequence better enable DNOs to ensure more efficient utilisation of the existing distribution network.
+General Objective One is better facilitated because the proposed NTC changes will better enable DNOs to ensure that customers’ MIC/MEC are aligned with their actual requirements and as a consequence better enable DNOs to ensure more efficient utilisation of the existing distribution network.
 New connection/modification applications will as a result be better able to be assessed against actual requirements of existing customers and on the distribution network, ensuring minimum scheme criteria is met and requirements for reinforcement works are minimised.

 Proposed Implementation Date